 Discover moving stories about the widow Amalia Eriksson and the houses that today make up Amalias Hus, with history dating back to the 1800th century.
 Charming rooms that have been decorated timely where one room looks nothing like the other will make your stay exciting and special.
 What was once a customs station 300 years ago, is today a boutique and conference hotel where picturesque surroundings meets luxury.

 Dating back to the late 19th century and with inspiration from Scottish and English castles and mansions, Slottsvillan is unique.
 The house was designed for Husqvarna AB's former director by Jönköping's former city architect.
 The house is listed as a cultural heritage and offers a well-kept, exclusive and harmonious environment.
-Website in Swedish, but you can find contact details there.

 The castle was built in 1590, and 400 years later it became Sweden's first castle hotel.
 Here you can enjoy culinary dishes and the well-preserved castle environments.
 With interiors untouched since the 1920s, you get to experience the old times - combined with today's conveniences.